lpewton/stock-controller/README.md

 - I can **add and remove units from the stock** so that **it can remain updated**.

 ## Roles and registration:
-As this application i meant for a buisness, different roles have been applied to the users.
-From the scooper, cooks and stock-controller.
+As this application is meant for a buisness, different roles have been applied to the users.
+These are the scooper, cooks and stock-controller.
 Each one of these roles has their own visibility permissions.

 For instance, the administrators can see, add and edit all entries.
 The cooks cannot sign users up, add or edit ingredients.
 And the scoopers can only alter and see the stock.

-As for the registration, the app still has a fully functioning registration system.
+As for the registration, the app has a fully functioning registration system.
 However, as it will be a private app, the only users authorized to register new accounts are the stock-controllers and the superusers.
 This is purely for security and confidentiality reasons.

 ## Database Schema:
 ### Ingredient: